100 GK Basic Questions Answers General Knowledge in English

 The Czech Republic

-100. Amnesty International received the Nobel Peace Prize 1977 for what contribution?
+100. Amnesty International received the Nobel Peace Prize in 1977 for what contribution?

 “for worldwide respect for human rights”